Skip to main content

 • Give: Donate to United Way Dallas to support housing stability and eviction prevention initiatives.

 • Advocate: Call your representatives and tell them you support affordable housing throughout our community.
-And be sure to sign up for our Advocacy Alerts to receive information on our top policy priorities, such as affordable and equitable housing.
+And be sure to sign up for our Advocacy Alerts to receive information on our top policy priorities, such as affordable housing.

 • Volunteer: We frequently host volunteer events that support housing stability and homelessness prevention.
 Fill out our general volunteer interest form, and we’ll let you know about upcoming programs that fit your interests.